isabellevoskamp/final-report/README.md

 ## Background information
 --------------------------------------------------------------------------------------------------------------------------------------------
-How does language in online reviews contribute to sentiment?
 @article{li2019effect,
   title={The effect of online reviews on product sales: A joint sentiment-topic analysis}, author={Li, Xiaolin and Wu, Chaojiang and Mai, Feng},